 What Are Employers Looking For In A Resume?

-Did you know that the average job seeker sends out 21-80 applications before receiving an offer?
+Did you know that the average job seeker sends 21-80 applications before receiving an offer?

-Of course, sometimes this is beyond your control.
-For example, you may be one of one hundred applicants for a role, or be less experienced than another candidate.
+Of course, sometimes, this is beyond your control.
+For example, you may be one of one hundred applicants for a role or be less experienced than another candidate.
 However, there are certain factors that you can control, such as the quality of your resume/CV.
-As a result, and to avoid burnout during a job search, you must know exactly what employers are looking for in a resume.
+As a result, to avoid burnout during a job search, you must know precisely what employers are looking for in a resume.
 This could include:

 Buzz words

 Hiring managers will often detail precisely what they are looking for in the job description itself, particularly in the section where they describe their “ideal employee”.
 This section will often feature a range of buzz words such as experienced, motivated, and creative.
-As a result, you should go through the job description and highlight these keywords/phrases and ensure they find their way onto your CV.
+As a result, you should go through the job description and highlight these keywords/phrases, and ensure they find their way onto your CV.
+Alternatively, you could reach out to a company like https://cvexperts.com/ for help with this process.
+They will do in-depth research on the job you're applying to and include industry-specific buzz words as well as the keywords the recruiter is looking for.
 This helps to prove to the hiring manager you are right for the role!

 In some cases, the formatting of your CV is just as (if not more) important than the content.
 This is because hiring managers usually only spend 15-20 seconds on a resume they believe is poorly structured, formatted, or hard to read.
 As a result, you should ensure you select a user-friendly format.
 Alternatively, you could use one of these professional resume templates.
 This will ensure you cover all of the necessary bases clearly and concisely., giving you the best chance of success.